Dental Implants Can Replace Your Missing Tooth

 How Dental Implants Restore Your Missing Teeth

-With your dental implant placed, Dr Renton takes precise impressions and photos of the area, allowing a detailed crown to be produced at a local dental laboratory.
-Your dental crown will then be attached to your implant.
+With your dental implant placed, precise digital technology and photos of the area will be used, allowing a detailed crown to be produced at a local dental laboratory.
+Your dental crown will then be attached to your implant

 The entire dental implant process will take time to fully restore your missing tooth and integrate it strongly and safely into your bone.